Yogita2021/MovieApp/README.md

 # [MovieApp]

-It's a Movie App website inn which user can create his/her Public or private playlist , add movies innto it and also see the perticular playlist information.
+It's a Movie App website in which user can create Public or private playlist , add movies into it and also see the particular playlist information.

 **Frontend Deployed Link:** https://64cf474ddad64a26482baa0e--playful-macaron-7e59bc.netlify.app/